-Malware analysis is the examination of suspicious code to determine its characteristics, functionality, origin, and potential impact, enabling cybersecurity and IT teams to make informed decisions for threat mitigation and future defense.
+Malware analysis is the practice of examination suspicious or harmfull code (malware) to determine its characteristics, functionality, origin, and potential impact, enabling cybersecurity and IT teams to make informed decisions for threat mitigation and future defense.

 Malware analysis uses a combination of advanced techniques and tactics to effectively detect, analyze, and mitigate malicious software threats.
 Cybersecurity professionals employ innovative tools and methodologies to keep pace with the rapidly changing malware landscape.